Mini SEAD Grant

 ICAT celebrates the critical importance of diverse teams of scholars.
 We want to encourage the diversity of our research teams as much as we can.
 ICAT is dedicated to InclusiveVT — serving in the spirit of community, diversity, and excellence to create a community that nurtures learning and growth for all of its members.
 See Virginia Tech’s Principles of Community (inclusive.vt.edu) for more information.

-• Awarded funds will be available August 1, 2023 and transferred to the PI’s home department.
-All project expenses must be posted to Banner within 30 days of the project’s end date.
+- Awarded funds will be available October 2024 and transferred to the PI’s home department.
+All project expenses must be posted to Banner within 30 days of the project’s end date or no later than June 30, 2025.

 STEP 1:

-Cover sheet to include (A) Signature of all team members, and (B) Signature of faculty advisor.
+Cover sheet to include (A) Signature of all team members, and (B) Signature of Deparment Head or College Dean.

 STEP 2: